Accenture/mercury/guides/CHAPTER-5.md

 Please follow the step-by-step learning guide in [Chapter-1](CHAPTER-1.md) to write your own functions.
 You can then configure new REST endpoints to use your new functions.

 In [Chapter-1](CHAPTER-2.md), we have discussed the three function execution strategies to optimize your application to the full potential of stability, performance and throughput.

 ## HTTP forwarding

 In [Chapter-3](CHAPTER-3.md), we have presented the configuration syntax for the "rest.yaml" REST automation definition file.
 Please review the sample rest.yaml file in the lambda-example project.
 You may notice that it has an entry for HTTP forwarding.
-The following entry in the sample rest.yaml file illustrates a HTTP forwarding endpoint.
+The following entry in the sample rest.yaml file illustrates an HTTP forwarding endpoint.
 In HTTP forwarding, you can replace the "service" route name with a direct HTTP target host.
 You can do "URL rewrite" to change the URL path to the target endpoint path.
 In the below example, `/api/v1/*` will be mapped to `/api/*` in the target endpoint.

 ```yaml
   - service: "http://127.0.0.1:${rest.server.port}"